transientskp/pyse/README.rst

 ++++++++++++++

 ``hatch`` does package builds in an isolated environment.
-The package build setup also uses a dynamic hook to generate the package version from Git repository release tags.
+The package build setup also uses a dynamic hook (also known as build hooks) to generate the package version from Git repository release tags.
 So to do a local package build, you need to ensure all Git tags are present.

 1. Fetch all Git release tags locally.